 The accounts and operations of the Company's subsidiaries are not consolidated with the accounts and operations of the Company as would be required by GAAP.
 The investment in Medical Mutual Services, LLC (MMS) is carried at its audited GAAP equity value.
-The Company's investments in Medical Health Insuring Corporation of Ohio (MHICO), MedMutual Life Insuring Company (MMLIC) and Superior Dental Care, Inc. (SDC) are carried at their audited statutory surplus values.
+The Company's investments in Medical Health Insuring Corporation (MHICO), MedMutual Life Insuring Company (MMLIC) and Superior Dental Care, Inc. (SDC) are carried at their audited statutory surplus values.
 The changes in equity in the undistributed income or losses of subsidiaries are charged or credited directly to surplus.
 Distributed income of the subsidiaries is recognized in net investment income when the dividend is declared.
+Bravo Wellness, LLC, (Bravo) is carried at GAAP equity value and is a non-admitted entity.